loda-lang/loda-lang.github.io/list5.markdown

 * [A282411](https://oeis.org/A282411) ([program](/edit/?oeis=282411)): Binary representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 467", based on the 5-celled von Neumann neighborhood.
 * [A282413](https://oeis.org/A282413) ([program](/edit/?oeis=282413)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 467", based on the 5-celled von Neumann neighborhood.
 * [A282414](https://oeis.org/A282414) ([program](/edit/?oeis=282414)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 467", based on the 5-celled von Neumann neighborhood.
+* [A282417](https://oeis.org/A282417) ([program](/edit/?oeis=282417)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 469", based on the 5-celled von Neumann neighborhood.
 * [A282453](https://oeis.org/A282453) ([program](/edit/?oeis=282453)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 475", based on the 5-celled von Neumann neighborhood.
 * [A282454](https://oeis.org/A282454) ([program](/edit/?oeis=282454)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 475", based on the 5-celled von Neumann neighborhood.
 * [A282462](https://oeis.org/A282462) ([program](/edit/?oeis=282462)): Integers but with the primes cubed.